oskar-ika-adi-nugroho/DA-HGNet/README.md

 # DA-HGNet : Differential-Attention Hyperedge Graph Network

 This code is based on Hyperformer  [Hypergraph Transformer for Skeleton-based Action Recognition.](https://arxiv.org/pdf/2211.09590.pdf).
-We made modifications for DA-HTCN.
+We made modifications for DA-HGNet.
-This repository contains the reference implementation of **DA-HTCN**, a hybrid skeleton-based action recognition model that combines:
+This repository contains the reference implementation of **DA-HGNet**, a hybrid skeleton-based action recognition model that combines:

 - **Differential Hyperedge Self-Attention (DHSA)** for topology-aware global spatial interaction
 - **Multi-Scale Temporal Convolution (MultiScale-TCN)** for efficient temporal modeling